-This user manual provides necessary information regarding the operation of the Mbox v4 Media Server software.
-This guide is provided to explain the features in the Mbox v4 software in detail.
-This manual covers all three versions of the Mbox application - Designer, Studio/Studio+, and Mini.
-Differences between the operation of the three versions of software are noted wherever applicable.
+This user manual provides necessary information regarding the operation of the Mbox v5 Media Server software.
+This guide is provided to explain the features in the Mbox v5 software in detail.
+Unlike Mbox v4, which had three software versions (Designer, Studio/Studio+, and Mini), Mbox v5 is a single application where the activation of a specific license level unlocks the features associated with that license level.
+Differences between the operation of the three different licenses and operating modes of the software are noted wherever applicable.